jacobmarshall-etc/hipbox/README.md

 - **position** [String]

   The position to display the chatbox on the users screen.
-Must be one of the following options; "top left", "top right", "bottom left", "bottom right".
-These options can also be seperated with a dash ("-") instead of a space.
+Must be one of the following options; `top left`, `top right`, `bottom left`, `bottom right`.
+These options can also be seperated with a dash (`-`) instead of a space.

 - **timezone** [String] Optional

   The timezone in which HipChat uses to display timestamps.
-By default this is automatically detected, but if it cannot be, it falls back to "PST".
+By default this is automatically detected, but if it cannot be, it falls back to `PST`.

 - **animations** [Boolean]

   Sets the CSS animations on/off.
-Default is set to true for browsers that support it.
+Default is set to `true` for browsers that support it.

 - **domain** [String] Experimental

   The domain in which the HipChat server resides.
-Default is set to "http://www.hipchat.com".
+Default is set to `http://www.hipchat.com`.

 - **width** [Number]